 Is Cannabis legal in Australia?

 On the 17th of October 2015, the Federal Government of Australia announced the legalisation of growing cannabis for medicinal and scientific purposes.
 From there, on the 24th of February 2016, the Australian parliament made amendments to the Narcotic Drugs Act that legalised the growing of cannabis for medicinal and scientific purposes.
-Finally, the usage of medicinal marijuana was legalised on a federal level on the 1st of November 2016.
-Since then there’s been a rapid growth in patients accessing this medicine.
+Finally, the usage of Medicinal Cannabis was legalised on a federal level on the 1st of November 2016.
+Since then, there has been a rapid growth in patients accessing this medicine.

 In January 2019, there were 1,608 Medical Cannabis patients.
 Cut to one year later, and there’s been a 658% increase of patients increasing patient numbers to an incredible 10,595!
 (2019, Freshleaf Analytics).

 Recently, Canberra became the first state in Australia to decriminalise the possession of cannabis, with people over the age of 18 being allowed to carry up to 50 grams for personal consumption (2020, January).
 Also, all state residents aged above 18 are permitted to grow the cannabis plant at their homes.
 However, there’s a limit of 2 plants per person and 4 per household.
 While this is a step in the right direction, it’s still illegal in the ACT to distribute and purchase cannabis, and it’s also prohibited to grow the plant in an area that’s lawfully accessible to a member of the general public.
 Although this is a significant step for Australia, the rest of the country is only able to access Medical Cannabis on a prescription basis.

 Access to Medicinal Cannabis & CBD Oil in Australia